 iii.
 The existence and terms of renewal or purchase options and escalation clauses; and

 iv.
-Restrictions imposed by lease agreements, such as those concerning dividends, additional debt, and further leasing.
+Restrictions imposed by lease agreements, such as those concerning dividends, additional debt and further leasing;

 v.
-Identification of lease agreements that have been terminated early or for which the lessee is no longer using the leased property benefits, and the liability recognized in the financial statements under these agreements. b.
-For leases having initial or remaining noncancelable lease terms in excess of one year:
+Identification of lease agreements that have been terminated early or for which the lessee is no longer using the leased property, plant or equipment benefits, and the liability recognized in the financial statements under these agreements. b.
+For leases having initial or remaining lease terms in excess of one year:

 i.
 Future minimum rental payments required as of the date of the latest balance sheet presented, in the aggregate and for each of the five succeeding years; and